 Tony POV shots of AJ as he approaches to Tony’s right:

 Chase also deliberately differentiates when we are not seeing things from Tony’s POV to reinforce when we are seeing things from Tony’s POV.
-The shot of the young black men by the front door looking at the desserts is not from Tony’s POV (and the door opening behind them is somebody exiting the diner)as the bell is not heard and Tony is shown looking down at his menu just before and just after this shot.
+Chase shows us a shot of two young black men by the front door looking at the desserts.
+This shot is not from Tony’s POV (and the door opening behind the men is somebody exiting the diner)as the bell is not heard and Tony is shown looking down at his menu just before and just after this shot.
 More importantly, the black men are shown at a different angle and are clearly, and deliberately, shot from a camera that is low to the floor; here Chase is differentiating the Tony POV shot from a regular third-person shot.
 Chase also uses sound to tie the viewer to Tony’s POV.
 Tony twice takes notice of MOG as he walks past Tony’s table.
 However, Tony then returns his attention to his menu.
 The next scene is the black men looking at the desserts by the door as it appears they just entered Holsten’s.
 The editing suggests that they entered as MOG was walking past Tony’s table.
 This explains why Tony (nor we) did not hear the bell ring when they entered the diner as Tony had turned his attention to MOG.
-Furthermore, Chase has a second full shot of the teenage couple.
-During this shot, Chase increases the volume so we hear them laughing.
+Furthermore, Chase shows us a full shot of a teenage couple at a table.
+The second time they’re shown, Chase increases the volume so that we hear them laughing.
 At the exact moment they laugh, a muffled sound of what appears be a bell is heard.
 The very next shot is the second close up of MOG staring in Tony’s direction with the door closing in the background (which may confirm that the bell did ring).
 The next shot shows Tony looking down.
 Apparently, if the couple did not laugh, Tony (and us) would have heard the bell and looked up.
 Had Tony looked up at that moment, he would have seen MOG staring right at him, a delicious irony that could only be orchestrated by David Chase and also illustrates how Tony is able to get hit.
 The bell is only clearly heard during the Tony POV pattern (besides when Tony walks into the diner himself).
 There are two background shots of the door opening.
 However, these shots are never shown from Tony’s POV and only show patrons exiting Holsten’s.
 The first is when the door opens behind MOG as he stares at Tony for the second time (clearly not the standard Tony POV shot and, as explained previously, follows a second or two after the young couple laugh).
 The second shot is a patron, only slightly opening the door, (which may explain why the bell is not heard) exiting Holsten’s behind the black men (not a Tony POV shot as explained earlier in the paragraph).
 Furthermore, Carmela and A.J. are shown looking down at their menus just before Tony looks up for the last time.
 Here Chase is relaying to the viewer that Carmela and A.J. have no chance to warn Tony when MOG comes out of the bathroom.

 Connecting Tony’s POV with the viewer through sound: In the next 5 shots (in sequence) Tony looks up at MOG as he passes the table.
 It appears Tony was distracted while the black guys enter which explains why the bell isn’t heard when they enter the diner.
 The scene also refutes the “Tony is paranoid and eyeing everyone” theory about the ending (discussed later in Part I):